For Proposal Preparation, Review and Submission Procedures, see our 4 primary procedure documents below in PDF format.

 To be eligible for federal funds, UVM must comply with all federal regulations including those related to protection of human subjects, vertebrate animals, and handling of biohazardous and radioactive materials.
 The regulations require review and monitoring of these regulated activities during the life of the project/protocol.

-Applicants will be notified (primarily by e-mail) when Just-in-Time information is needed.
-This notification is not a Notice of Award nor should it be construed to be an indicator of possible funding.
+PIs and the Institution's Signing Official will be notified (primarily by e-mail) when Just-in-Time information is needed.
+A JIT request is not a Notice of Award nor should it be construed to be an indicator of possible funding.

 Applicants should only submit this information when requested.